 OPTIONS AVAILABLE FOR ALL C-SPY DRIVERS

---BE8 Uses the big-endian format BE8.
-For reference information, see the IAR C/C++ Development information, see the IAR C/C++ Development
+BE8 Uses the big-endian format BE8.
+For reference information, see the IAR C/C++ Development Guide for ARM .
+BE32 Uses the big-endian format BE32.
+For reference information, see the IAR C/C++ Development Guide for ARM .

-Guide for ARM.